Jun 20, 2022

-Below, we will cover the key principles of data privacy - wherever you are operating in the world, and outline 10 guidelines for marketers to keep in mind.
-These are based on our recent webinar on GDPR Essentials.
+Below, we will cover the key principles of data privacy - wherever you are operating in the world, and outline 10 guidelines for marketers to keep in mind as they consider the ongoing state of data privacy.

 European governments were coming under pressure to address data protection vulnerabilities and in 2016 launched the General Data Protection Regulation (GDPR), replacing the previous Data Protection Directive.

 This GDPR has important implications for digital marketers, because it outlines how to collect, store, and use any user or customer data that they collect.

 Pro tip: Use this handy checklist to help you develop a marketing strategy that’s GDPR-compliant.

 Note: GDPR applies to companies operating in the EU.
 Other jurisdictions have different data protection guidelines, so be sure you understand your obligations if marketing in those areas.
 For example, if your company retains data on residents of California, you must comply with the California Consumer Privacy Act (CCPA), which came into effect on January 1, 2020.

 Regardless of where your company markets to and which regulations you must comply with, it’s best practice to always apply these six general data protection principles.

 Let’s look more closely at each of these.

 When companies process user data, it must be done in a lawful, fair, and transparent manner.
 The processing is lawful only if one of the following applies: